vsphere-tmm/Supervisor-Services/README.md

 #### Please refer to [How to find and install Supervisor Services](#how-to-find-and-install-supervisor-services) to find and install supervisor services.

-vSphere with Tanzu offers the vSAN Data Persistence platform.
-The platform provides a framework that enables third parties to integrate their cloud native service applications with underlying vSphere infrastructure, so that third-party software can run on vSphere with Tanzu optimally.
+vSphere Supervisor offers the vSAN Data Persistence platform.
+The platform provides a framework that enables third parties to integrate their cloud native service applications with underlying vSphere infrastructure, so that third-party software can run on vSphere Supervisor optimally.

-- Using vSAN Data Persistence Platform (vDPP) with vSphere with Tanzu [documentation](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-F7223607-30A5-4B2D-9B06-A55A65FEAA11.html)
+- Using vSAN Data Persistence Platform (vDPP) with vSphere Supervisor [documentation](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-F7223607-30A5-4B2D-9B06-A55A65FEAA11.html)
-- Enable Stateful Services in vSphere with Tanzu [documentation](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-F68B264E-76A3-4A6D-A3B0-17153DDF7A18.html)
+- Enable Stateful Services in vSphere Supervisor [documentation](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-F68B264E-76A3-4A6D-A3B0-17153DDF7A18.html)

 Available vDPP Services